CITS 2026: The 2026 International Conference on Computer, Information and Telecommunication Systems

 • Eleftherios Tiakas, International Hellenic Univ., Greece

-• Demosthenes Vouyioukas, Univ. of the Aegean, Greece
+• Demosthenes Vouyioukas, Univ. of Piraeus, Greece

 • Pengfei Wang, Dalian Univ. of Technology, China